 In Brussels, there are four houses that have been listed together as a World Heritage Site by UNESCO.
 They were all designed by an architect called Victor Horta and they represent an important time in the architecture of the city – the end of the 19th century.

-You can see the locations of the four houses on this map I’ve put together:
+But if you would prefer to explore independently, you can see the locations of the four World Heritage-listed Victor Horta houses on this map I’ve put together:

 Or at least, this is what I have read in my research.